cloverharvest/veeply/README.md

 3. At least as of Sept.
 2016, bootstrap-sass-official is now called bootstrap-sass.
 Need to change this when declaring as asset in Gemfile.
 4. To see visual rep of db: rails dbconsole => \x on => select * from users; => \q
 5. check_constraint for postgresql => acts as an extra layer of protection to check email column of invalid values aside from frontend validation of email
 6. update_attribute of Rails- SW
+7. After informing Rails to use SQL to store the schema, delete app/assets/javascripts/cable.js to prevent devise error(which thinks that action cable is required) and update config/application.rb.